purnesh/avatars-io-curl-integration/README.md

-Code Igniter wrappers for Avatars.io
+Code Igniter wrappers for Avatars.io [UNSUPPORTED]
 ====================================
 Note: There was an error in naming the repository.
 I am extremely sorry for inconvenience.